If I had eight hours to chop down a tree, I’d spend six hours sharpening my axe.

 "I don't have time to pull everyone together to focus on valid business reasons and securing better appointments with new prospects.
 Right now, I need everyone focused and working hard.
 We had a soft January, and February’s pending numbers are not where they need be.
 So we don't start the year off too far behind, I've challenged everyone to work harder than ever before.
 I know that we can do it… we just need to put in the extra effort!"

-My first thought is that she certainly isn’t the first manager to find herself stuck in this precarious situation.
-You may have felt this way too.
+This is certainly not the first manager to find themselves stuck in this precarious situation.
 On one hand, stepping away from “working hard” for training or planning feels wrong.
 But, on the other hand, we know that when we focus on strategies like a valid business reason and when we use proven techniques for securing better appointments, we do, in fact, increase the type of work that leads to quality pending and eventually, sales.

-My conclusion is we are addressing the wrong sales issue.
-Everyone in sales today is working hard.
-Everyone is doing their very best.
-Everyone hungers for success!
-The problem is not the lack of effort, but rather the shortage of skill development and the failure to identify the bottleneck in the sales process.
-When we fail or fall short in the development of our sales people, we prevent their hard work from paying off for them.
+We see salespeople working hard and striving for success.
+However, the problem is not the lack of effort, but rather the shortage of skill development and the failure to identify the bottleneck in the sales process.
+When we fail or fall short in the development of our salespeople, we prevent their hard work from paying off for them.
 And, there’s only so long that a seller can work hard and not get results before they explode with frustration.

 We owe it to our sales people to focus their hard work on the right activities so they can enjoy some much-deserved return on their effort.